riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 {{< / highlight >}}

 Now everything is ready to make what exactly?
 Vapor `Authentication` frameworks provides two types of authorization:

 1. Basic authorization
 2. Bearer authorization
 3. Web authentication with Session
 4. OAuth 2.0 supported by [Imperial](https://github.com/vapor-community/Imperial)

-There is a lot, and It would require a lot of time to cover everything so I will only cover in detail Basic Authorization and I will try briefly write something about others.
+There is a lot, and It would require a lot of time to cover everything so I will only cover in detail Basic Authorization and I will try briefly write about others.

 ## Basic Authorization